Adoption of an adult

 Application to bring the matter before the court

-The application for adoption shall be made by application on free paper or using the form cerfa to the public prosecutor.
+The application for adoption shall be made by query.

 Application for simple adoption of an adult by an individual